BrandenEK/Blasphemous.Randomizer.Multiworld/README.md

 4. Follow the instructions there on how to install the randomizer
 5. Download the latest release of the Multiworld client from the [Releases](https://github.com/BrandenEK/Blasphemous-Multiworld/releases) page
 6. Extract the contents of the BlasphemousMultiworld.zip file into the "Modding" folder

 ---

+## Connecting to Archipelago
+1. On the main menu screen, press 'backslash' to open up the debug console
+2. Use the connect command to connect to the archipelago server
+    - Example command: ```multiworld connect archipelago.gg:58604 TestName```

+---